BinaryResearch/elf-symbol-search/README.md

 ```

-**Query with `jq` to get the set of binaries that import dynamic symbols from more than 5 shared objects:**
+**`jq` query to get the set of binaries that import dynamic symbols from more than 5 shared objects:**

 ```
 $ cat /tmp/dlink-DIR868L-symbols.json | jq 'select(.required_libraries | length > 5)' | jq '.file_path'